django/deps/draft/table_value_expression.rst

-DEP XXXX: Supoort for Table Expressions in the Django ORM
+DEP XXXX: Support for Table Expressions in the Django ORM
 =========================================================

 :DEP: XXXX